Testosterone + LH + FSH Panel

 For men, LH testing may be recommended for:

-• Elucidation of dysfunctions of the hypothalamic-pituitary-gonadal axis (mainly for the differential diagnosis between primary testicular failure and testicular stimulation deficiency)
+• Understanding problems in the hypothalamic-pituitary-gonadal axis (mainly to tell the difference between primary testicular failure and testicular stimulation deficiency)

 In women, testing may be recommended for:

-• Elucidation of dysfunctions of the hypothalamic-pituitary-gonadal axis (mainly for the differential diagnosis between primary ovarian failure and ovarian stimulation deficiency)
+• Understanding problems in the hypothalamic-pituitary-gonadal axis is important for telling the difference between primary ovarian failure and ovarian stimulation deficiency.

 • Polycystic ovary disease (Stein-Leventhal syndrome)